fiona-spencer/Obsidian-Notes/BLG151/Microbiology Notes/6 - Slide.md

 ## UV (Ultraviolet) Radiation

 - Wavelength of 260 nm
-- Most lethal
-- Cause thymine dimers
+- Most lethal, causes thymine dimers preventing replication and transcription
 - UV limited to surface sterilization because cannot penetrate glass, dirt films, water, and other substances
 - Has been used to treat water